Learning from the Global South

 Mitzi

-It is often said that we should listen to science, which is right, but we should also listen to the people who have lived experience and not dismiss that lived experience as less significant than scientific knowledge.
+It is often said that we should listen to science, which is true, but we should also listen to the people who have lived experience and not dismiss that lived experience as less significant than scientific knowledge.
 This would be so important because parts of our history and some of our adaptations have not been researched at all.
 There are not enough scientists researching our issues, so there are no scientific publications about our experiences - yet.
-It's about making sure that these voices, stories and resistance are valued and not just those of those who have had a 'proper' formal education, or who speak English, or who have access to social media and the internet.
+It's about making sure that these voices, stories and resistance are valued and not just those of those of the communities who have had a 'proper' formal education, or who speak English, or who have access to social media and the internet.
 I would also like to point out that the climate crisis has already arrived in Europe, the USA, the Global North.
 And where do you turn?
 How do you know how to adapt?
 Wouldn't you turn to the people who have been experiencing the climate crisis for some time and have been forced to adapt without the support of their governments?
-We have such a wealth of knowledge in the Global South in community building, in making sure that the community is safe in times of crisis, in the area of togetherness.
+We have such a wealth of knowledge in the Global South in community building, in making sure that the community is safe in times of crisis, in terms of togetherness.

 fairplay initiative